 When it comes to the headaches that go along with running a business, employment law might top them all; always changing, always opaque and always incredibly costly when you get it wrong.

-So we’ve done our best to keep things simple and picked out the ten key areas we think businesses need to be aware of when it comes to recent UK employment law changes.
-We’ll fill you in on what changed in 2018, what’s set to change in 2019, and share practical advice to help you stay compliant.
+So we’ve done our best to keep things simple and picked out the ten key areas we think businesses need to be aware of when it comes to UK employment law changes in 2019.
+We’ll fill you in on what changed in 2018, what’s changing this year, and share practical advice to help you stay compliant.

 We know!
 There are more exciting things to read.
 But this stuff’s important.